kevin-montrose/Jil/README.md

 Rather than read a member name into a string or buffer when deserializing, Jil will try to match it one character at a time using an [automata](http://en.wikipedia.org/wiki/Automata_theory).

+### Avoid Abstractions If Able

+If you're serializing to `string` (as indicated by using a particular [`Serialize<T>`](https://github.com/kevin-montrose/Jil/blob/7915b2e8897024e82628c514d63af596fcfd5013/Jil/JSON.cs#L140) method) Jil will avoid the overhead of virtually dispatching calls against `TextWriter`, and instead statically call against it's own specialized [`StringBuilder`-eqsue class](https://github.com/kevin-montrose/Jil/blob/7915b2e8897024e82628c514d63af596fcfd5013/Jil/Serialize/ThunkWriter.cs#L133).
+In the general case Jil prefers to write against a `TextWriter` so as to keep memory pressure low (a real concern in many real world deployments), but when Jil is going to allocate a `string` anyway avoiding virtual dispatch results in a noticeable speed up.